raghadhamima/DFBT/README.md

 Atom model will have 0 bytes check in pytracking/pytracking/networks/atom_default.pth

-  *download the new model of ATOM from issue 41*
+  *download the new model of ATOM from issue 41 in the pytracking page*